Get help from and pay off debts from a Debt Management Plan (DMP).

-They are offered from a credit counseling agency, a private or non-profit debt management company, or directly from a credit card issuer.
+They are offered from a credit counseling agency, a private or non-profit debt management company, or directly from a credit card issuer or bank.
 A DMP involves the company that is offering the service to negotiate with creditors on the consumers behalf.
 It will often involve a highly trained counselor talking to a creditor.
 They do this in an attempt to lower the interest rates and/or monthly payments on your unpaid debts and bills.
 They will also try to waive fees if applicable.

 What type of bills are included in a debt management plan?